RELEASED MAY 2022

 I knew that once the animation was complete, I would have to help as much as I could in other areas.
 Somehow, I became the lead compositor!

-Responsibilities included recruiting others to help, setting up templates/toolsets, and troubleshooting the ACES pipeline.
+Responsibilities included directing 7 other compositors, setting up Nuke toolsets and tutorials, and troubleshooting the ACES pipeline.
 Learning an entirely new program in the middle of production was difficult but also surprisingly fun.

 We were fortunate enough to explore several iterations of our characters.
 Tiantian first drew the character lineup.
 When crafting the Chen family, we went directly to the source material — our parents.
 What would they wear?
 What is typical “dedi” and “mami” behavior?
 We kept in mind silhouette, mood, and color palette.